Khmer National Armed Forces: Alignment with the United States

-Civil War years
+The Civil War years

+The FANK suffered its first major setback in February 1971 during Operation Chenla I, an offensive launched earlier in late August 1970 targeting North Vietnamese strongholds in northeastern Cambodia, when a Cambodian Army combined twelve battalion-strong task-force was annihilated by a NVA counterattack that ripped apart many elite Cambodian military units, including some of the American-trained Khmer Krom volunteer battalions recruited straight out of South Vietnam.
+Almost simultaneously, the NVA hit Pochentong Airbase with a devastating "Sapper" attack, which succeeded in destroying nearly entirely the Khmer Air Force on the ground.
+A second attempt to recover the lost momentum of Chenla I was made in late August 1971 with Operation Chenla II, which saw another FANK task-force being decimated again by an NVA counterattack held later in December that year.
+Indeed, the final attack on FANK positions during that month virtually wiped out ten infantry battalions (including again the sacrifice of the best Khmer Krom battalions) and resulted in the loss of another ten battalions-worth of equipment.

 The creation of the Chinese-sponsored FUNK coalition by Sihanouk and the lending of his popular support to the anti-Republican insurgency gave it greater legitimacy in the eyes of the pro-Sihanoukist Cambodian peasantry, many of whom began to flock into its ranks.
 This move inadvertently also allowed the Khmer Rouge to recruit peasants from the villages on the rural areas under their control that otherwise would have been uninterested.
 In addition, many politically moderate Cambodians came to dislike Lon Nol's authoritarian (and unstable) republican regime, due to his corrupt ways and oppressive rule that curbed political and civil rights far more than Sihanouk had done.

 In the wake of the January 1973 Paris Peace Accords, Lon Nol proved unable to halt the illegal build-up of North Vietnamese forces in the lower Mekong-Bassac area in preparation for a renewed offensive in neighbouring South Vietnam.
 He also failed to engage in a properly coordinated war effort with either the American CIA or the Southern Vietnamese Nguyen Van Thieu regime.